-Through its subsidiary company Portfineco (a joint venture between MBZ and the intermunicipal company Finiwo) the port authority is also participating in the 'Libeccio' wind turbine park of Eneco Wind on the terminals of Wallenius Wilhelmsen and Toyota in the inner port.
-The 4 wind turbines with an overall capacity of 12 MW (equivalent for a power supply for 8,500 families) are mainly supplying electricity for port related activities.
-Portfineco wants to set up more wind turbines on the car terminals in the inner port in the future.
+Through its subsidiary Portfineco (a joint venture between MBZ and the intercommunal Finiwo), the port authority also participates in the 'Libeccio' wind farm of Eneco Wind, located on the terminals of Wallenius Wilhelmsen and Toyota.
+The 4 wind turbines with a combined power of 12 MW (equivalent for a power supply for 8,500 households) mainly provide electricity for port-related activities.